codefordenver/gsn/README.md

 * For our database, we will be using [PostgreSQL](https://www.postgresql.org/ "Official PostgreSQL Website"), a Relational Database that is well liked for its extensibility.

+* For both the REST API and our database, we will use [Docker](https://www.docker.com/why-docker "Official Docker Website") containers, as they should make it easier for new developers to jump on the project.

 Every step of the way, we are making use of open source technologies, meaning they are freely available to the general public.

 ## Developer Guide:
+###### This guide should hopefully be far simpler once things are properly containerized.
 If you are interested in contributing to GSN, that's fantastic!
 As the project grows, there will be many opportunities for developers to jump on board and contribute their thoughts and skills, regardless of expertise or background.
 But before you can do anything, you'll need to set things up on your computer!
 ##### A note: This quickstart is written for Unix environments (Linux/Mac OS).
 It can be modified to accomodate Windows users as the need arises.